Layr-Labs/eigenlayer-docs/docs/operator-guides/avs-installation-and-registration/eigenda-operator-guide/eigenda-metrics-and-monitoring.md

 docker network connect eigenda-network prometheus
 ```

-Note: eigenda-network is the name of the network in which eigenda is running.
+Note: `eigenda-network` is the name of the network in which eigenda is running.
 You can check the network name in eigenda [.env](https://github.com/Layr-Labs/eigenda-operator-setup/blob/master/.env.example#L2) file (`NETWORK_NAME`).
 This will ensure Prometheus can scrape the metrics from Eigenda node.

-Useful Dashboards: we also provide a set of useful Grafana dashboards which would be useful for monitoring the EigenDA node.
-You can find them [here](https://github.com/Layr-Labs/eigenda-operator-setup/tree/master/dashboards).
-Once you have Grafana setup, feel free to import the dashboards.
+Useful Dashboards: EigenDA offers a set of [Grafana dashboards](https://github.com/Layr-Labs/eigenda-operator-setup/tree/master/monitoring/dashboards) that are automatically imported when initializing the monitoring stack.

 If you prefer to set up the metrics and monitoring stack manually, follow the steps located [here](https://github.com/Layr-Labs/eigenda-operator-setup#metrics).